foundriesio/docs/source/reference-manual/factory/event-queues.rst

 ~~~~~~~~~~~~~~~~~~~
 A great way to prototype a push queue is by using ngrok_.
 This tool allows
 a service running on your laptop to be exposed via an ngrok reverse
 proxy.
-With ngrok installed, you can play with the `example push queue`_
+With ngrok installed, you can play with the
+:download:`example push queue<../../_static/push_queue_example.py>`
 code from your laptop::

  # Start ngrok